 \begin{remark} Using the chain rule of mutual information and the fact that $Z_i$'s are IID, we can relax the upper bound in (\ref{eq:subgaussian_beta0}) as

 which recovers the result in \cite{xu_information-theoretic_2017} if $\mu=\mu'$.
-Moreover, we see that the effect of the ``change of domain" is simply captured by the KL divergence between the source and the target distribution. \end{remark} \begin{remark} Even though we focus on the supervised learning setups for transfer learning with the convexly combined empirical loss.
+Moreover, we see that the effect of the ``domain shift" is simply captured by the KL divergence between the source and the target distribution. \end{remark} \begin{remark} Even though we focus on the supervised learning setups for transfer learning with the convexly combined empirical loss.
 Such a framework can be easily extended to various different transfer learning setups such as multi-source transfer learning problems, pre-trained hypothesis setups, and unsupervised setups.
-To maintain the paper focus and prevent excessive use of notations, we put all the details in Appendix~\ref{apd:MSTLP},~\ref{apd:pre-train} and~\ref{apd:unlabel}, respectively. \end{remark}
+To maintain the paper focus and prevent excessive use of notations, we have placed all detailed results and discussions in Appendix~\ref{apd:MSTLP},~\ref{apd:pre-train} and~\ref{apd:unlabel}, respectively. \end{remark}